paulhamsh/MIDI-Spark-Control-ESP32/README.md

 ### Turn an effect on or off

+This can't be done physically on the amp at all!

 Note: the effect named must be the actual effect in use on the amp otherwise it will not work.
 ```
 void turn_effect_onoff (char *pedal, char *onoff);